ngrx/platform/docs/router-store/README.md

 ## Usage

-@ngrx/router-store provides four navigation actions which are dispatched in a specific order.
-Effects can listen to these actions.
+@ngrx/router-store provides five navigation actions which are dispatched in a specific order.
 The `routerReducer` provided by @ngrx/router-store updates its state with the latest router state given by the actions.

 #### Order of actions